 This is why post purchase emails are essential to gathering valuable customer feedback.
-PowerReviews Review Collection solutions sends your customers emails asking about about their experiences with the products they just purchased.
-This allows shoppers to give their recent and fresh feedback for every product they purchased
+PowerReviews Review Collection solutions sends your customers emails asking about their experiences with the products they just purchased.
+This allows shoppers to give their recent and fresh feedback for every product they purchased.

 Measuring CSAT Success

 Just like with NPS, your customers provide answers by choosing a score from a scale.
 You can use a 10-point scale (similar to NPS), though a 5-point scale also works for CSAT.
 Many companies ask customers to rate their satisfaction using a scale from “Very Unsatisfied” to “Very Satisfied”.

 One example of a company doing this is Morton’s Steakhouse, which sends their guests a survey a few days after their visit.

 Once you’ve gathered enough responses, take note of the scores your received and keep an eye out for trends or patterns.
 CSAT helps determine which products, experiences or support reps yield the highest satisfaction scores.
 This allows you to further identify trends in various customer segments.